sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

     gradle build

 This command creates a deployable JAR file that you can deploy to Liferay.
+To deploy it using Blade Tools, you first need to install the remote agent.
+To install it, use this command:

+    blade agent install

-To deploy it, run this command from your project:
+After the blade agent has been installed, run this command from your project:

-    blade deploy build/libs/com.liferay.docs.guestbook-1.0.jar
+    blade deploy

 Next, check that your application is available in Liferay.
-Open a browser, navigate to your portal ([http://localhost:8080](http://localhost:8080) by default) and add your application to a page.
+Open a browser, navigate to your portal ([http://localhost:8080](http://localhost:8080) by default), and add your application to a page.
 To add an application to a page, click on the *Add* button (it looks like a plus sign) and then on *Applications*.
 In this list, your application should appear in the Sample category.
-If there's an entry there with no name, that's your application.
-Mouse over it and click *Add*.
-Don't worry, you can add a display name for your application by defining a property like this:
+Its name should be `com.liferay.docs.guestbook JSP Portlet`.
+You can change this name by editing the `javax.portlet.display-name` property in your `GuestbookPortlet` class.
+E.g., you could use

     "javax.portlet.display-name=Guestbook"

+to change the display name of your application to `Guestbook`.

 This property string should be added to the `property` array defined in the `@Component` annotation of your `GuestbookPortlet` class.